Zurc/lasaldelavida/episodio4-quotes.md

 ***Quotes***

+From Eren Bali - founder of Udemy

+> To really improve your life you need to things:
+>
+>  you need the tenacity of keep trying
+>
+>  and take failures and put you to work on it
+>
+>  and you also need access (that's where internet takes place)

 From aikido martial artist Morihei Ueshiba [courage and creativity](https://medium.com/personal-growth/how-to-build-your-courage-and-creativity-with-the-aikido-philosophy-d41b451b0e43)

 >  Life is growth.
 If we stop growing, technically and spiritually, we are as good as dead.
 The Art of Peace is a celebration of the bonding of heaven, earth, and humankind.
 It is all that is true, good and beautiful.